SurajPB/End_To_End_Big_Data_Stream_Processing_Analytics_Project/README.md

-# End To End Big Data Stream Processing Analytics Project for IoT Applications
+# End To End Big Data Stream Processing Analytics Project for IoT Applications - A prototype to Vi

 This is a combination of 4 major streams.